fleray/local_RAG_Android_using_CBLite_VectorSearch/README.md

 ## Performance Notes

-- **First query**: May take 5-10 seconds as the LLM loads into memory
+- **First query**: MAY VARY from 5-10 seconds MINIMUM as the LLM loads into memory, up to 1-3 minutes depending on target devices (OLD/NEW) and GPU acceleration availability
-- **Subsequent queries**: MAY VARY : from 2-5 seconds depending on RECENT devices up to 1-3 minutes on old devices
+- **Subsequent queries**: MAY VARY from 2-5 seconds up to 1-3 minutes depending on target devices (OLD/NEW) and GPU acceleration availability
 - **Memory usage**: ~2-3GB during inference
 - **Storage**: ~2GB for models + database